jreeder/avoplot/doc/source/writing_plugins.rst

     return True

 Finally, we should return True to tell AvoPlot that everything went ok with the plotting and that we want it to add our plot to the main window.
-If something goes wrong, and you decide at this point that you don't want to plot anything (for example the user clicks cancel in you file select dialog) then you should return False.
+If something goes wrong, and you decide at this point that you don't want to plot anything (for example the user clicks cancel in your file select dialog) then you should return False.

 .. code-block:: python